mduffster/null-loop-agent/README.md

 - **TIAR** (Tool Invocation Attempts): Detects tool/API mentions
 - **SRV** (Self-termination): Detects lines with only dots (`...`) or empty lines
 - **Note**: EOF artifacts (`> EOF by user`) are stripped before metric scoring; EOF behavior analyzed separately
+- **EOS policy**: For Phase-1 we used `--ignore-eos` to observe long-horizon drift; SRV therefore reflects explicit `...`/stop motifs rather than EOS tokens.
+A `--respect-eos` replication is planned for termination analysis.

 ## Files